sjforman/sjforman.github.io/content/posts/calypta-thorny-health.md

 The result for clinicians: patients arrive more informed.
 Lengthy, stressful, contentious conversations are avoided.
 Visits are more productive.

-[^DIS]: This part serves as a "Disease Information Sheet."
-We have VIS, which does mention the diseases.
-But VIS is primarily a legal document designed for consent — it's not trying to convey *just how bad the diseases being prevented really were* (or...increasingly and alarmingly *are*).
+[^DIS]: This part of my system is intended to augment the obligatory "VIS" (Vaccine Information Statement).
+VIS handouts, as mandated by federal law and produced by the CDC, do mention the diseases being prevented.
+But they are primarily legal documents designed for consent.
+They don't even try to convey *just how bad the diseases being prevented really were* (or...increasingly and alarmingly *are*).
 We have the *consent* without ever doing the *informed* part, except via heroic clinicians going above-and-beyond.

 # I tested this on one of the most challenging topics